 The only option that is then left available to the remaining partner is for them to bring a claim under the Inheritance Act 1975 (or the Inheritance (Provision for Family and Dependants) Act 1975 to give it is full name).
 This would allow the surviving partner to make a claim if they are someone for whom the person who has passed away might reasonably have been expected to make provision in their will.

-This can be used if the deceased partner failed to leave a will, or if they did leave a will but failed to provide for them in it.
+This can be used if the deceased partner failed to leave a will, or if they did leave a will but failed to make reasonable financial provision for someone in it.
 However, in order for it to apply, they need to have been maintained wholly or partially by the deceased prior to their death, or they needed to have been living with the deceased person as a husband, wife or civil partner in the same house for at least two years before their partner died.
 This would involve making a formal claim through the courts for an Order making a reasonable provision for the surviving partner and would require solicitors that are experts in inheritance disputes.
 This can be a complicated and long, drawn out procedure, and something that many remaining partners don’t want to do so soon after losing their loved one.
 A final rubbing of salt in the wounds is that, even if the application to the courts is successful, the cohabiting partner would not be exempt from Inheritance Tax in the way that spouses are.

-Therefore, the take home message must be that if you are in a relationship but are not married, then you need to take steps to ensure that you partner will inherit should you pass away, and vice-versa.
+Therefore, the take home message must be that if you are in a relationship but are not married, then you need to take steps to ensure that your partner will inherit should you pass away, and vice-versa.
 This, at least, involves both of you making a will, and may involve putting other measures in place too.

 Sills & Betteridge have an experienced, knowledgeable and dedicated Wills, Trusts and Probate team which includes full members of the Society of Trust and Estate Practitioners (STEP) and the Association of Contentious Trust and Probate Specialists (ACTAPS).
-We can help to ensure that your will full reflects your wishes and intentions or help you to make a claim if you are a dependant who has been left without reasonable financial provision following a death.
+We can help to ensure that your will fully reflects your wishes and intentions or help you to make a claim if you are a dependant who has been left without reasonable financial provision following a death.